Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 -   Have the presenting team present their solution to the customer team.

-    -   Have the customer team provide one objection for the presenting team's response.
+    -   Have the customer team provide one objection for the presenting team to respond to.

     -   The presentation, objections, and feedback should take no longer than 15 minutes.